GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     server.post('/api/tickets', ticketsApi);
     ```

-1. Replace the code of the last message handler with the following code that sends the dialogData to the Tickets API.
+1. Replace the code of the **last message handler** with the following code that sends the dialogData to the Tickets API.

     ```javascript
+    // --- existing code here ---
     (session, result, next) => {
         if (result.response) {
             var data = {
                 category: session.dialogData.category,